Peter Thiel Bid For Gawker.com. Now He May Want To Turn It Into A Conservative Investigative News Site.

 William Holden, Gawker’s bankruptcy plan administrator, declined to comment.

-Sources close to the process say that the estate also talked to other potential buyers, but it’s unclear if those people submitted offers before the deadline.
-Among those that were interested in buying the asset included HC2, the holding company of hedge fund mogul Philip Falcone; marketing agency d50 Media, and Dustin Curtis, the founder of blogging platform Svbtle.
+Sources close to the process say that the estate also talked to other potential buyers, but BuzzFeed News could not confirm those people submitted offers before last month's deadline.
+Among those that were interested in buying the asset included HC2, the holding company of hedge fund mogul Philip Falcone; marketing agency d50 Media; and Dustin Curtis, the founder of blogging platform Svbtle.

 Representatives at HC2 and d50 Media did not respond to multiple requests for comment.
 Curtis declined to answer questions via text message but told BuzzFeed News: “Looks like you have the information already :).”

 Even if Thiel was the highest bidder for the assets, sources have said that Holden has told other prospective buyers that offers are not being assessed on their financial merits alone.
-Two sources said that Holden has been assessing the motivations of buyers and what they would do with the assets once they’ve acquired them.
+Two sources said that Holden has been evaluating the motivations of buyers and what they would do with the assets following an acquisition.
 Prior to the announcement of the Freedom Of The Press Foundation’s plan this week, one former Gawker executive had explored the possibility of archiving Gawker’s contents with the help of university libraries, including one at New York University.

-The Gawker estate is still examining the possibilities of a lawsuit against Thiel and are waiting to begin discovery to understand his role in the funding of lawsuits against the media organization.
-Whoever buys Gawker would ostensibly own the rights to pursuing litigation against Thiel as they see fit.
+The Gawker estate is still examining the possibilities of a lawsuit against Thiel and is waiting to begin discovery to understand his role in the funding of litigation against the former New York-based news organization.
+Whoever buys Gawker's assets would ostensibly own the rights to pursue litigation against Thiel.

 Previously, lawyers for Thiel called the billionaire “the most able and logical purchaser” of Gawker.com, which the estate disputed.

 UPDATE